Many people cringe at the idea of manipulation being used to achieve results.

 Dr. James attempts to delineate the difference between manipulation and influence by using terms that suggest that those garnering influence tend to make you feel good or serve as inspiration.

-Based on this waffling, manipulation seems to be subjective based on the outcome.
+Based on this waffling, manipulation seems subjective based on the outcome.
 If the outcome is positive, it is influence.
 If the outcome is negative, it is manipulation.

 So, does the end justify the means?